ninevra/coda/step-by-step/character-advancement.md

 // Example
 // If you are level 7 and training, you may take Rogue 8 if you have Rogue 6 (the next lowest Rogue class level).
 // If you are level 6 and training, your level is too low to take Rogue 8 even if you have Rogue 6.
-// If you are level 6 and spend two new levels while training, remember that these levels are spent one at a time.
+// If you are level 6 and spend two experience tokens while training, remember that these tokens are spent one at a time.
-// This means that after you spend the first new level, you will be character level 7 and thus eligible to use the second new level acquiring Rogue 8.
+// This means that after you spend the first experience token, you will be character level 7 and thus eligible to use the second token acquiring Rogue 8.
-// This means that you can acquire Rogue 6 and Rogue 8 in the same training session if you spend multiple new levels.
+// This means that you can acquire Rogue 6 and Rogue 8 in the same training session if you spend multiple experience tokens.

 	SPECIALIZATIONS